Property investment loans

 The formula is quite complex and depends on the age of your property, building materials and the various fittings.
 That’s where a professional quantity surveyor comes in.
 For a fee (often around $1000), they’ll assess the property and complete a Tax Depreciation Schedule, which your accountant will incorporate in your tax return.

-Our top tips for investors!
+Our top tips for investors

 • Before you start looking for property it's best to get your investment loan pre-approval in place.
 This will set your buying limit and make shopping for an investment property more straight forward.